-The District’s Approved Emission Factors for Toxic Air Contaminants and associated spreadsheet with emission factors, SBCAPCD-Approved TAC Emission Factors.xlsx, were updated.
+- 6/30/20: The District’s Approved Emission Factors for Toxics Air Contaminants document as well as the spreadsheet of approved TAC emission factors, SBCAPCD-Approved TAC Emission Factors.xlsx, were updated.
 Updates include emission factors for Hot Mix Asphalt Plants, Aggregate Materials and Haul Roads.
 A complete list of changes can be found in the history of updates to approved emission factors for toxic air contaminants.
 More information can be found on the District’s Toxic Air Contaminant Emission Factors webpage.
+Additionally, the District’s Modeling Guidelines for Health Risk Assessments (APCD-15i) was updated; a complete list of changes can be found in the history of updates to Form -15i.

 - 6/13/19: The District published our User Guide for HRA Screenings, which describes how to conduct site-specific HRA screenings for any source type.